-Kateira is a senior program specialist for countering violent extremism at the U.S. Institute of Peace.
+Kateira is a program officer for countering violent extremism at the U.S. Institute of Peace.
 She serves as the research and project manager, as well as the associate director of the research advisory council, for the RESOLVE Network, a global consortium of individual experts and organizations housed at USIP that focuses on better research, informed practice, and improved policy on violent extremism.

 Aryaeinejad joined USIP in 2016 as a research assistant for the countering violent extremism team.
 Prior to joining, she researched, conducted fieldwork, and worked on issues associated with the evolution of—and local support for—violent extremist groups and narratives, geopolitical alliance patterns, forced migration, and localized peacebuilding efforts and conflict resolution in both the Middle East and Europe.